Explore the Top Things to Do in Bonaire in a Day on a Cruise

 How long does it take you to make a loop around the island?

-It took us only 2 hours to drive around the island’s main road with a few stops.
-Once we made the first go around, we continued to 1000 Steps.
+It takes about 2 hours to drive around the island’s main road, including a few stops.
+We even made a second loop to visit 1000 Steps.

-There was excellent customer service from the very 1st email exchange until we dropped off the golf cart.
+We experienced outstanding customer service with Bonaire Cruisers, from our first email exchange to when we dropped off the golf cart.

-A Bonaire cruiser representative will meet you outside where the cruise ship docks.
-They check your name off the list and then direct you to their office, which is only a short walk away.
+A representative from Bonaire Cruisers will meet you right outside where the cruise ship docks.
+They’ll check your name off their list and then guide you to their office, which is just a short walk away.
+The check-in process is smooth and efficient.
+They explain safety guidelines, provide a map of the island, and give detailed instructions on operating the golf cart.
+After that, you’re ready to go on your island adventure.

-Rather take a tour?
-Check out this North and South Island Tour with a Local Guide: [Book Here].
+Prefer a Guided Tour?
+If you’d rather join a guided tour, consider this comprehensive North and South Island Tour with a Local Guide: [Book Here]

 Explore the Bonaire Beaches

+Bonaire features over 22 beaches.
+Not all these beaches have soft sandy shores; many are rugged, with beautiful hard coral and rocks, making them just as picturesque and worthy of a visit.
 What we loved about the beaches is that they are easy to find along the routes.
-Each beach entrance is marked with yellow bright rocks with the beach name written on them.
+Each beach entrance is marked with bright yellow rocks with the beach name written on them.
+Given the number of beaches, it’s challenging to see them all in one day, but you can visit quite a few during your day in Bonaire.

 Can you walk to a beach from the port in Bonaire?

-No. No public beaches or beach clubs are within walking distance from the Bonaire cruise port.
+Unfortunately, no public beaches or beach clubs are within walking distance from the Bonaire cruise port.
+You’ll need some form of transportation to reach these scenic spots.

 1000 Steps (North Shore)

-We will start with our favorite time of our day on the North Shore of Bonaire at 1000 Steps beach.
+We’ll start with our favorite part of the day on the North Shore of Bonaire at 1000 Steps beach.

-Believe it or not, our golf cart made it to 1000 Steps beach.
-There were several cars parked along the side of the roads.
-A smaller vehicle helps when parking.
+Believe it or not, our golf cart reached 1000 Steps Beach.
+Several cars were parked along the side of the road, which showed that a smaller vehicle helps with parking.

-Why is it called 1000 steps?
-Because of the limestone steps, you must take to get to the beach.
-There aren’t 1000 steps, but it’s a pretty steep descent, and then you have to take them on the way back up.
+Why is it called 1000 Steps?
+It’s because of the limestone steps you must descend to get to the beach.
+There aren’t a thousand steps, but it’s a pretty steep descent, and you have to climb back up on your way out, which can be quite the workout.

-We walked further down the shore and found the perfect enclave to sit under for shade.
-Hubby immediately went out to snorkel.
-There were at least a dozen snorkelers at this location.
-We even saw a few divers scuba diving.
+Once we made it down, we found the perfect little enclave to sit under for shade.
+My husband immediately went out to snorkel.
+The area was bustling with at least a dozen other snorkelers, and a few divers were also exploring the deeper waters.

 Pink Beach (South Shore)